Saif1Shahzad/Amazon-Price-Tracker/README.md

 SMTP_PORT=587
 ```

-4. Run the scraper
+4. Test manually first

 ```powershell
 python main.py
 ```

+## Automation

+This workflow is designed to run automatically on a schedule.
+Set up automation using:

+### Windows Task Scheduler

+1. Open Task Scheduler (`taskschd.msc`)
+2. Create a new Basic Task
+3. Set trigger (e.g., daily at specific time, or every few hours)
+4. Action: **Start a program**
+   - Program: `C:\Users\YourUser\AppData\Local\Programs\Python\Python313\python.exe` (adjust path)
+   - Arguments: `"d:\Portfolio Projects\Amazon-Price-Tracker\main.py"`
+   - Start in: `d:\Portfolio Projects\Amazon-Price-Tracker`
+5. Save and test the task

+### Alternative: GitHub Actions (Cloud-based)

+Add `.github/workflows/price-check.yml` with a cron schedule to run in the cloud without keeping your PC on.

 ## How it works

 - Fetches the product page with a desktop User-Agent to reduce blocking.
 - Parses price, currency symbol, and product name with `BeautifulSoup`.
-- Prints the current price to the console.
+- Prints the current price to the console/log.
-- Sends an email alert if the price is below your configured threshold in `main.py`.
+- Sends an email alert if the price drops below your configured threshold.
+- Runs automatically on your chosen schedule without manual intervention.

 ## Configuration

 - **Product URL:** Edit `url` inside `main.py`.
-- **Price threshold:** Adjust `product_total_price < 100000.00` to your target.
+- **Price threshold:** Adjust the comparison value (currently `< 164000.00`) to your target.
 - **Email sender/receiver:** Set via `.env` (`SENDER_EMAIL`, `RECIEVER_EMAIL`).
 For Gmail, use an App Password and keep 2FA enabled.
 - **SMTP host/port:** Defaults to Gmail STARTTLS (`smtp.gmail.com:587`).
 Change if you use another provider.
+- **Schedule frequency:** Configure in Task Scheduler or workflow file based on how often you want to check prices.

 ## Notes and troubleshooting